 Triveni-Sangam is the convergence of three rivers namely the Ganges, the Yamuna, and the Saraswati in Allahabad, Uttar Pradesh.
 It is also one of the mystical places where Hindu devotees flock in the hope of attaining liberation aka Mukti from the cycle of birth and death.
 Today, the significance of this spiritual hotspot stands internationally recognized.
 Also, it is the same place where the world-famous Kumbh Mela takes place every twelve years.

 The best time to witness the Sangam is between the months of October and March.
-You can also visit in January to attend the Magh Mela, but it is biting cold in that month so visit only if it won't affect your health.
+You can also visit in January to attend the Magh Mela, but it is a biting cold in that month so visit only if it won't affect your health.

 According to our sacred texts, River Saraswati, Ganga, and the Yamuna meet in Prayaga city.
 Prayaga is the name of the ancient city of Allahabad.
 This exact place where it happens is called Triveni Sangam because it is the point of amalgamation of the three holy rivers.
 Apart from being the holy confluence, it is also considered the place where the drops of nectar had fallen during the Amrit Manthan.